Tsunami014/Phoenix-Engine/how this all works anyways.md

 ## first we do the imports

-this line is for importing the regular expressions used in i forget TODO: fix this and also for the line following
+this line is for importing the regular expressions used in the code and also for the line following

 	import os, re

 this line is for clearing the screen.
 It is the only use of the os library. it basically sets the function 'clear' to clear the screen, so whenever you need to clear the screen you call "clear()"